netscaler/netscaler-observability-exporter/README.md

 ## Deployment

 You can deploy Citrix ADC Observability Exporter using Kubernetes YAML or Helm charts.
 To deploy Citrix ADC Observability Exporter using Kubernetes YAML, see [Deployment](https://github.com/citrix/citrix-observability-exporter/blob/master/docs/deploy-coe.md).
+You can deploy Citrix ADC Observability Exporter as a container on a Docker system in stand-alone Linux.
+For more information, see [Deploy Citrix ADC Observability Exporter on Linux](https://github.com/citrix/citrix-observability-exporter/blob/master/coe-on-standalone-linux.md).

 ## Questions and support